Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

 A pseudo-code that illustrates the steps to obtain $\boldsymbol{\Theta}^\star$ through \gls{ao} is given in Algorithm \ref{alg:ao-nulling}.
-The algorithm needs the interference channels matrix $\bar{\mathbf{A}}$ as input.
+The algorithm needs the interference channels matrix $\bar{\mathbf{A}}_c$ and the number of groups $G$ as inputs.
 It starts by initializing the scattering matrix, which can be either a random initialization or a specific initialization.
-Furthermore, the initialized scattering matrix is projected to the lossless and reciprocal sets.
-Lines $3$--$8$ illustrate the iterative \gls{ao} which projects the $\boldsymbol{\Theta}$ from the previous iteration to interference nulling set and the lossless and reciprocal sets.
-This continues for a certain number of iterations until the breaking condition on line $7$ is met.
-On line $6$, $\delta$ is computed which is the $l^2$ norm for the nulling condition difference between the current iteration and the previous iteration.
-Finally, the symmetric unitary $\boldsymbol{\Theta}^{\star}$ that achieves interference nulling is returned.
+In addition, the initialized scattering matrix is projected to $\mathcal{S}_{c_1}$ and $\mathcal{S}_{c_2}$ in Lines $2$--$10$.
+Lines $11$--$16$ illustrate the iterative \gls{ao} which projects the $\boldsymbol{\Theta}$ from the previous iteration to interference nulling set and $\mathcal{S}_{c_1}$ and $\mathcal{S}_{c_2}$.
+This continues for a certain number of iterations until the breaking condition on line $15$ is met.
+On line $14$, $\delta$ is computed which is the $l^2$ norm for the nulling condition difference between the current iteration and the previous iteration.
+Finally, $\boldsymbol{\Theta}^{\star}$ that achieves interference nulling and belongs to $\mathcal{S}_{c_1}$ and $\mathcal{S}_{c_2}$ is returned.
 It is worth noting that $\epsilon$ and $\varepsilon$ determine the algorithm convergence speed, where the former is the relative rate of change tolerance and the latter is the nulling condition norm tolerance.